ImmunoPrecise Antibodies Announces Grant of Stock Options

-IMMUNOPRECISE ANTIBODIES LTD. (“IPA” or the “Company”) (NASDAQ: IPA) (TSXV: IPA), a leader in full-service, therapeutic antibody discovery, today announced that on January 7, 2022 its board of directors approved the grant of 170,000 stock options (the “Options”) under its stock option plan to acquire up to an aggregate of 170,000 common shares in the capital of IPA (“Common Shares”).
-The Options were granted to certain officers of IPA.
-Each Option is exercisable for a period of five years from the date of grant at an exercise price of Cdn $7.94 per Common Share.
-One third of the Options granted to each officer will vest every six months from the date of grant.
+IMMUNOPRECISE ANTIBODIES LTD. (“IPA” or the “Company”) (NASDAQ: IPA) (TSXV: IPA), a leader in full-service, therapeutic antibody discovery, today announced that on January 13, 2022 its board of directors approved the grant of 15,000 stock options (the “Options”) under its stock option plan to acquire up to an aggregate of 15,000 common shares in the capital of IPA (“Common Shares”).
+The Options were granted to a certain officer of IPA.
+Each Option is exercisable for a period of six months from the date of grant at an exercise price of Cdn $8.30 per Common Share.
+One third of the Options granted to the officer will vest every two months from the date of grant.

 ImmunoPrecise Antibodies Ltd.